Rena Chynoweth: Allred's death and trial

 Ervil soon organized his followers into a new church, the Church of the Lamb of God.
 Its members were known as the 'Lambs of God'.
-Ervil used the doctrine of blood atonement to justify the murders of other polygamist leaders who he believed were enemies of his church, and therefore, enemies of God.
+Ervil used the doctrine of blood atonement to justify the murders of other polygamist leaders whom he believed were enemies of his church, and therefore, enemies of God.
 One of his prime targets was Doctor Rulon Clark Allred, leader of the Apostolic United Brethren.
 As one of Ervil's most devout and "prettiest" followers the nineteen-year-old Chynoweth, along with Ramona Marston, were chosen to carry out the murder of Allred.

 In May 1977 Chynoweth and Marston travelled from Mexico to Murray, Utah, where Allred's office was, stopping to buy weapons and disguises en route.
 They reached Murray on May 10 and entered Allred's office disguised in wigs and sunglasses.
 Chynoweth shot him seven times, fatally wounding him, before the pair fled.
 They hid out in Mexico but were soon apprehended and brought back to Utah.

 Chynoweth was tried for the murder of Allred in March 1979 in a Utah court.
 After two weeks of testimony, the jury acquitted her of murder.
 Dorothy Allred Solomon, daughter of victim Rulon Allred, gives a number of reasons for Chynoweth's acquittal.
 These include her convincing lies during the trial, sympathy for her pregnancy and the fact that she could not be identified by witnesses as she was disguised when the shooting took place.
 Solomon also accuses the "Lambs of God" of intimidating the jury at the trial, and suggests that in patriarchal Utah, "a society harbouring sexual discrimination would try to compensate in a court of law".